hyperspy/hyperspy/doc/user_guide/install.rst

         $ pip install --upgrade hyperspy==0.8.3

-You must all install all the dependencies, see :ref:`install-dependencies`.
+pip installs automatically the stricly required libraries.
+However, for full functionality you may need to install some other dependencies, see :ref:`install-dependencies`.

 Creating Conda environment for HyperSpy
 ---------------------------------------